dpryan79/bison/README.md

   *  Somehow, the methylation extractor was still defaulting to a minimum phred score of 10, when the documentation said it was defaulting to 5.

   *  CRAM files can now be produced and processed.
-Both bison and bison_herd will output in CRAM format if the -C option is given.
+Both bison and `bison_herd` will output in CRAM format if the -C option is given.

   *  The header @PG line is now rewritten to contain the actual command executed and the bison/herd version.

+  *  Excess space allocated to hold the genome is now returned.

+  *  Output BAM/CRAM files can now be sorted on the fly.
+The method for this is similar to that used by samtools, where temporary files are written and then merged.
+This merge step is performed in parallel if multiple output files are being written by `bison_herd`.

 ###0.3.3